jamesallardice/jslint-error-explanations/articles/regex-division.md

 <!---
 {
     "titles": [
-        "A regular expression literal can be confused with '/='" ],
+        "A regular expression literal can be confused with '/='", "E014"
+    ],
     "slugs": [
-        "a-regular-expression-literal-can-be-confused-with"
+        "a-regular-expression-literal-can-be-confused-with",
+        "e014"
     ],
     "linters": [
         "jslint",